look up: OBDII Diagnostic Trouble Codes

 Although I haven’t experienced this issue thus far, apparently a few of the thermostats that Mazda has installed (the majority of the cooling system is Mazda MX-5, so this is not the Fiat thermostat used on the 500, although some of those have issues as well) onto our Fiat engines have been troublesome (sticking in the open position or opening too soon), which results in the engine warming up to normal operating temperature too slowly.
-There a a few clues, that you may observe eventually, that you may have one of these faulty thermostats:
+There are a few clues, that you may observe eventually, that you may have one of these faulty thermostats:

-- the coolant temperature gauge takes more than 5 – 7 minutes to get to normal operating temperature
+- the coolant temperature gauge takes more than 5 – 7 minutes to get to normal operating temperature.

-- the CEL (Check Engine Lamp) is ON, and the error code P0128* will come up if an OBD-II diagnostic tool is hooked up to your vehicle
+- the CEL (Check Engine Lamp) is ON, and the error code P0128* will come up if an OBD-II diagnostic tool is hooked up to your vehicle.

-- vacuum pump gasket (Part # 68140726AC) >> perhaps the vacuum pump has to be removed in order to get to the thermostat?
+- vacuum pump gasket (Mopar # 68140726AC) >> in case the vacuum pump needs to be removed in order to access the thermostat.

 * P0128 Trouble Code: Indicates that the coolant temperature has not achieved the required thermostat regulating temperature (engine operating temperature) within a specified amount of time after starting the engine.